AmirShkolnik/Cups-of-Joy/README.md

 The color scheme for Cups Of Joy is carefully crafted to evoke a warm, inviting, and coffee-inspired atmosphere.
 Here's a detailed breakdown:

-[Coolors](https://color.romanuke.com/tsvetovaya-palitra-1160/) - Colour Scheme for Cups Of Joy website
+[Colors by romanuke.com](https://color.romanuke.com/tsvetovaya-palitra-1160/) - Colour Scheme for Cups Of Joy website

 ![Palette](documentation/colour/colorscheme.png)